- Members’ FAQ and guide

-Representative Publications (here):
+Representative Publications (full list here):

 Jacynthe Masse, Cindy Prescott, Sébastien Renaut, Yves Terrat, and Susan Grayston.
 2017.
 Plant community and nitrogen deposition as drivers of α- and β-prokaryotic diversity in reconstructed soils and natural boreal forest soils.
 Applied and Environmental Microbiology.
 83: e03319-16.
 [PDF]

 - Anna Bailie, Sébastien Renaut, Eliane Ubalijoro, José A. Guerrero-Analco, Ammar Saleem, Pierre Haddad, John T. Arnason, Timothy Johns and Alain Cuerrier.
 2016.
 Phytogeographic and genetic variation in Sorbus, a traditional antidiabetic medicine – adaptation in action in both a plant and a discipline.
 PeerJ. e2645 [PDF]